Civil-Service-Human-Resources/rustici-engine/README.md

 A `docker-compose.yml` file has been provided to build the project via docker-compose; this will also build the MySQL image locally.

+## Rustici engine application

+Once the Docker container has been built and run, Rustici Engine will be available on the port provided to it.
+For example, using the `docker-compose.yml` will map Rustici engine to port 3000.
+Rustici engine will then be available on the `/RusticiEngine` endpoint.
+This can be tested by going to `/RusticiEngine/defaultui/admin` in the browser.

 ## Debugging

 Tomcat logs can be found in `/usr/local/tomcat/logs`.

+Rustici logs can be analysed using the `cat /usr/local/tomcat/logs/rusticiengine.log` command inside the container.

+Rustici settings can be analysed using the `cat /usr/local/tomcat/lib/RusticiEngineSettings.properties` command inside the container.